Syria Conflict 2026

 ISIS was largely defeated territorially by 2019 through a US-backed campaign led by Kurdish SDF forces.
 Assad retook most territory by 2020 with Russian and Iranian support.
 HTS, which controls Idlib province, launched a surprise offensive in late 2024 that rapidly swept through Aleppo, Hama, and Homs before reaching Damascus.
 Assad fled to Russia on December 8, 2024.

-The transitional government under Ahmed al-Sharaa (formerly known as Abu Mohammed al-Jolani) is attempting to consolidate control and begin reconstruction.
-However, multiple security challenges persist simultaneously.
 ISIS cells have reactivated particularly in Deir ez-Zor in eastern Syria, conducting ambushes and bombings.
-Turkey continues military operations in the north against Kurdish SDF forces, which Ankara designates as a terrorist organization.
-Israel has struck Syrian military infrastructure dozens of times since Assad's fall, targeting weapons caches and preventing their transfer to Hezbollah.
+Turkey continues military operations against Kurdish SDF forces.
+Israel has struck Syrian military infrastructure dozens of times since Assad's fall.
+Russia is losing influence; Iran is unwelcome.
+Funding gaps for humanitarian aid and long-term recovery remain severe.

 Regional Hotspots